jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 used for search indexing.
 When it is true, we assume that a solr instance lives at the URL provided in `external_url`.

-NOTE: In the case of an external solr, chef-server makes no attempt to configure the correct indexes/schema.
+NOTE: In the case of an external solr, cinc-server makes no attempt to configure the correct indexes/schema.

 ##### Direct-to-Solr Indexing